localdevices/pyorc/docs/user-guide/camera_config/index.rst

 nicely spread over the Field of View, and this is actually more important than an equal spread of points of left and right bank.
 In the schematic we show this by having only 2 control points at the bank close to the camera, and 4 at the opposite side.
 If you have your camera on a bridge in the middle of the bridge deck, then having 3 (or more) points left as well as right makes the most sense.
+The better the spread is, the more accurate the perspective will be resolved.

 .. figure:: ../../_images/site_schematic_planar.svg